 • Hotel name in English and Chinese

-• Chinese address and phone number
+• Chinese address and a reachable phone number

-• Flight number and onward ticket
+• Flight number and onward ticket details

-• Passport and visa details
+• Passport and visa or eligibility notes

 Step-by-Step Guide